Problems With Your Dental Implants?

 Our first consideration is to assess the severity of the condition.
 We need to determine whether the implant can be saved without causing additional complications, or whether the implant needs to be removed and the entire area must be treated.

-Our doctors will often use the Perioscope to get a clear view of what is causing the peri-implantitis.
+Our doctors will often use the Perioscope to get a clear view of what is causing your peri-implantitis.
 The microscopic camera enables our doctors to see the source of any irritation and remove it.

-Cleaning and bone grafting
+Cleaning and Bone Grafting